playframework/play-generated-docs/manual/working/scalaGuide/main/tests/ScalaFunctionalTestingWithSpecs2.md

 @[scalafunctionaltest-testpaymentgateway](code/specs2/ScalaFunctionalTestSpec.scala)

 The `port` value contains the port number the server is running on.
-By default this is 19001, however you can change this either by passing the port into [`WithServer`](api/scala/play/api/test/WithServer.html), or by setting the system property `testserver.port`.
+By default a random port is assigned, however you can change this either by passing the port into [`WithServer`](api/scala/play/api/test/WithServer.html), or by setting the system property `testserver.port`.
 This can be useful for integrating with continuous integration servers, so that ports can be dynamically reserved for each build.
+You can also configure the address the testserver binds to with the system property `testserver.address`.
+If unset it uses the play server default of `"0.0.0.0"`.

 An application can also be passed to the test server, which is useful for setting up custom routes and testing WS calls: